-Internal medicine veterinarians are specialists that are qualified to perform advanced diagnostic services and create treatment plans for illnesses related to internal body systems.
+Internal medicine veterinarians are specialists that are qualified to perform advanced diagnostic services and create treatment plans for illnesses related to the internal body systems of animals.

 Internal medicine veterinarians are specialists with advanced training on the function, diagnosis, pathology, and treatment of internal body systems.
 Areas of training for internal medicine vets can include many fields of study including oncology, endocrinology, hematology, infectious diseases, cardiology, gastroenterology, immunology, neurology, nephrology, and respiratory disease management.

 Specialists in internal medicine may also find employment with organizations such as veterinary colleges, research labs, and commercial pharmaceutical companies.
 Those working for veterinary colleges may have additional duties such as giving lectures, supervising lab work, advising students, and overseeing research projects.
 Those working in corporate environments tend to focus on creating diagnostic testing and treatment options.

 Internal Medicine Veterinarian Salary